kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 ### Notes/Constraints/Caveats (Optional)

 This feature is purely observational.
-It adds pod conditions, warning events, and metrics, and never blocks, denies, or changes how the pod is admitted or run.
+It adds pod conditions, warning events, and a metric, and never blocks, denies, or changes how the pod is admitted or run.
 If a container explicitly sets `runAsUser`, the UID condition and event are skipped for it, no matter what value is set, including 0.
 Likewise, if a container explicitly sets `runAsGroup`, the GID